Reference: SARRASIN15KG

 We advised giving red millet for exotic birds.
 It is richer in protein than yellow millet.

-Soybeans are an excellent source of iron, zinc, manganese, copper, selenium, potassium, vitamins, fiber, polyunsaturated fatty acids and antioxidants, in short, it is an excellent dietary supplement.
+Soya beans are an excellent source of iron, zinc, manganese, copper, selenium, potassium, vitamins, fibres, polyunsaturated fatty acids, and antioxidants; in short, they are an excellent dietary supplement.

-Soybeans are often used in sprouting seed mixes.
+Soya beans are often used in sprouting seed mixes.

 Dari, also known as sorghum or millet, is a variety of grain that is related to millet varieties.
 Dari is the size of a hemp seed.
 The grain originates from the warm regions of Australia, Asia, Africa, and South America.
 There are three varieties: white dari, yellow dari, and reddish-brown dari.
 It is noteworthy that more value is attributed to light dari than to reddish-brown dari.
 Regarding nutritional value, there is not the slightest difference.
 Furthermore, reddish-brown dari is well appreciated by lovebirds.
 Dari can be compared to wheat in terms of starch content.
 The seed has a favourable composition of amino acids.
 The protein present in dari has a particularly high leucine content.